bgoonz/gists-revamp/by-extension/markdown/articles-compilation-medium-wordpress.md

 This means you won’t lose any code, though you will lose commit messages.

 A practical example of when a soft reset would be handy is joining some small commits into a larger one.
-We’ll pretend we’ve been struggling with “their”, “there”, and “they’re” in our app.
+We’ll pretend we’ve been struggling with “their ", “there ", and “they’re " in our app.
 Here’s our commit history:Those commit messages aren’t great: they’re not very explanatory, and they don’t provide a lot of value in our commit history.
 We’ll fix them with a soft reset:

     git reset --soft 9c5e2fc